-- Cost share: None. - Minimum award: None. - Maximum award: - A planning grant can cover 50 percent of the eligible planning costs up to a maximum grant amount of \$500,000. - A construction grant can cover 35 percent of construction costs up to a maximum grant amount of \$15 million. - A construction loan will cover 50 percent of the total eligible project cost.
+- Minimum award: None. - Maximum award: - A planning grant can cover 50 percent of the eligible planning costs up to a maximum grant amount of \$75,000. - A construction grant can cover 35 percent of construction costs up to a maximum grant amount of \$15 million. - Note: The Deputy Director may reduce the maximum grant amount provided per project based on actual or anticipated availability of grant funding and demand for such funds.

-- Applications accepted on an ongoing basis.

-- Application submission deadline: Continuous.

-- Expected awards: Continuous.

-- Other dates: The application for readiness scoring ended on December 31, 2023.
+- Applications accepted on an ongoing basis. - Application submission deadline: Continuous. - Expected awards: Continuous. - Other dates: The application for readiness scoring ended on December 31, 2023.
 The schedule for IUP development for FY 2024-2025 is: - June 15, 2024 State Water Board adoption of FY 2024-2025 IUP including the fundable project list. - July 1, 2024 2024-2025 IUP Implementation.